GetMetamorph/exoFinal-Pydn_Devteam/readme.md

 ### This project will be built on python

 Functionnalities needed :
+- [X] Being able to create a Todo List
-- [ ] Being able to add a task to the Todo List
+- [X] Being able to add a task to the Todo List
 - [ ] Being able to remove a task from the Todo List
 - [ ] Being able to mark a task as done
 - [ ] Being able to list all the tasks